Anthony Bass: Houston Astros

 On December 11, 2013, Bass, along with a player to be named later or cash considerations, was traded to the Houston Astros for a player to be named later or cash considerations.
 The Astros sent Patrick Schuster to the Padres the next day.
 Bass spent the 2014 season split between the Astros and the team's Class AAA affiliate, the Oklahoma City RedHawks.
 He appeared in 21 major league games and earned two saves.
 He was outrighted off the Astros roster on November 20, 2014.
 On December 6, Bass elected free agency.

 Texas Rangers

-Bass signed a minor league deal with the Texas Rangers on December 11, 2014.
-Bass split time between the AAA level and the Majors, used mainly as a reliever.
+Bass signed a minor league contract with the Texas Rangers on December 11, 2014.
+Bass split time between the Triple–A Round Rock Express and the Majors, used mainly as a reliever.
 In 33 games for the Rangers, he compiled a 4.50 ERA in 64 innings.

 Hokkaido Nippon-Ham Fighters

 After the 2015 season, the Rangers traded Bass and Leonys Martín to the Seattle Mariners for Tom Wilhelmsen, James Jones, and a player to be named later (Patrick Kivlehan).
 Bass was released by the Mariners on January 7, 2016, and signed with the Hokkaido Nippon-Ham Fighters on January 8.

-March 30, 2016, Bass made his NPB debut.
+On March 30, 2016, Bass made his NPB debut.
 Bass earned three wins during the 2016 Japan Series to lead the Fighters to victory in the championship series, including the fourth win for the team to clinch the team's fifth championship.